Views 776

 Translated by Bing

-With the average annual temperature only fluctuating around 23 degrees Celsius, the hottest in summer is also 33 degrees Celsius, the coldest winter is 8 degrees Celsius, this place is indeed the ideal place to sleep.
+With an average annual temperature of only about 23 degrees Celsius, the hottest in summer is 33 degrees Celsius, and the coldest in winter is 8 degrees Celsius, this place is indeed an ideal place to sleep.

-Sleep tourism – this phrase has skyrocketed since the pandemic and after that, many tourist facilities have focused more infrastructure to serve people who are sleep deprived.
+Sleep tourism - this phrase has skyrocketed since the pandemic and since then, many tourism establishments have concentrated a lot of infrastructure to serve people who are sleep deprived.

-If you intend to "join" this trend in Vietnam, visitors can consider this city in Central Vietnam: Pleiku City.
-The destination is worth experiencing because of its typical natural scenery, unique cuisine and especially extremely pleasant climate.
-Because of its ideal temperature, this place is known as the "best sleeper" city in Vietnam.
+If you intend to "join" this trend in Vietnam, you can consider one of these cities in Central Vietnam: Pleiku City.
+The destination is worth experiencing because of the typical natural scenery, unique cuisine and especially the extremely pleasant climate.
+Because of the ideal temperature, this place is known as the "best sleeping" city in Vietnam.

 Photo: Nine Doan

-With an average annual temperature of only about 23 degrees Celsius, the hottest in summer is only 33 degrees Celsius, the coldest winter is 8 degrees Celsius, this place is ideal for sleeping.
-It is even easier to fall asleep here because of the high mountainous terrain, so there is fresh air.
-Both locals and tourists who have visited Pleiku admit that the weather is hard to wake up anyone who is sleeping.
+With an average annual temperature of only about 23 degrees Celsius, the hottest summer is only 33 degrees Celsius, and the coldest winter is 8 degrees Celsius, this place is ideal for sleeping.
+It is even easier to fall asleep here because of the high hilly terrain, so there is fresh air.
+Both locals and tourists who have visited Pleiku admit that the weather here is difficult to wake anyone who is sleeping.

 Photo: Nguyen Chi Nam

-While giving us a quality sleep and fresh air, Pleiku is also attached the name "city for health".
+While giving us a quality sleep and fresh air, Pleiku is also named "city for health".

-The landscape of Pleiku also has a vertical slope, pine forest or Chu Dang Ya volcano.
-The best time to visit here is definitely from 12 to 3 months as this time there will be coffee flowers and wild anemones blooming in the beautiful plateau.
-The season of wild flowers kneeling on Chu Dang Ya volcano makes many tourists and backpackers fascinated when traveling to Gia Lai.
+The Pleiku landscape also has vertical slopes, pine forests or Chu Dang Ya volcano.
+The best time to visit this place is definitely from December to March because this time there will be coffee flowers and wildflowers blooming all over the beautiful plateau.
+The wildflower season on Chu Dang Ya volcano makes many tourists and backpackers fascinated when traveling to Gia Lai.

 Photo: Shutter stock

-Sleep tourism has flourished around the world.
-In stark contrast to traditional forms of tourism, sleep tourism offers visitors a very different experience.
-Instead of visiting, you'll focus on using services that meet your sleep needs.
+Sleep tourism has grown strongly around the world.
+In stark contrast to traditional forms of tourism, sleep tourism offers visitors very different experiences.
+Instead of visiting here, you will focus on using services that meet your sleep needs.

 Photo: Shutter stock